New White Paper! Embedded Finance for Credit Unions and Regional Banks: A Building-Block Approach – in partnership with American Banker

 Is DeFi the future?

 While it’s impossible to say when and if DeFi will completely overtake the current centralized financial system, it’s rarely possible to put a genie back in its bottle.
-Despite being in its infancy, DeFi has shown numerous benefits for consumers and there are positive signs that cryptocurrencies, dApps, and DeFi protocols will be the future of finance.
+Despite being in its infancy, DeFi has shown numerous benefits for consumers, and there are positive signs that cryptocurrencies, dApps, and DeFi protocols will be the future of finance.

 Why banks should take note